david618/rttest/docs/ElasticIndexMon.md

 - When the tool starts it gets the current count and starts sampling count every sampleRateSec seconds (defaults to 5 seconds).
 - When count changes the tool starts collecting sample points.
 - After collecting three points the output will use linear regression to estimate the rate of change.
 - After count stops changing the final line will give the count received and the best fit linear approximation of the rate.
+The last sample is excluded from the final rate calculation.
+- After reporting the final count and rate the tool will continue monitoring for count changes.
+Use **Ctrl-C** to stop.

 <pre>
 java -cp target/rttest.jar com.esri.rttest.monitors.ElasticIndexMon